-1 weeks – many months
+1 week – many months

 Africa’s rhino need you

 This tragedy is fuelled by the illegal trade in rhino horn.
-Yet if the killing continues at today’s rates, wild rhino could be all but wiped out in Africa over the next ten years.
+Yet if the killing continues at today’s rates, wild rhinos could be all but wiped out in Africa over the next ten years.

 How you can help